react-native-maps/react-native-maps/docs/installation.md

 After your `Podfile` is setup properly, run `pod install`.

 ### Option 3: Manually
-1. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-maps/ios` and add `AIRMaps.xcodeproj`.
+1. Open your project in Xcode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-maps/ios` and add `AIRMaps.xcodeproj`.
 1. Add `libAIRMaps.a` to `Build Phases -> Link Binary With Libraries.
 1. Click on `AIRMaps.xcodeproj` in `Libraries` and go the `Build Settings` tab.
 Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../../react-native/React` as well as `$(SRCROOT)/../../react-native/Libraries/Image` - if they aren't, then add them.
-This is so XCode is able to find the headers that the `AIRMaps` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.
+This is so Xcode is able to find the headers that the `AIRMaps` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.